software-students-spring2024/1-specification-exercise-teamddjz/README.md

 ## User Requirements

-See instructions.
-Delete this line and place a list of your User Stories here.
 - As a student, I want to find events in school/in the city so I can find new communities that I can be a part of.
 - As a community leader, I want to share my events so new people can join our community and make connections
 * As an event organizer, I want to be able to keep certain users from seeing the event page